 Being able to see a signal as a signal, instead of blindly responding to it according to its apparent, meaning must have had significant evolutionary advantages.

 For one, it provides a window into the mind and intentions of the other person.
-It also reduces risk of deception, and enables us to keep track of friends and enemies.
+It also reduces the risk of deception and enables us to keep track of friends and enemies.
 It builds our relationships on the basis of relational definitions.